 If your website only looks good on a computer screen and doesn’t display correctly on a smartphone, you could very easily damage your company’s reputation, undermine the objective of your website and potentially miss out on business.
 Making sure your website is mobile responsive should be your number 1 priority.

 In other words, a responsive theme means that the layout of your site will change in order to adapt to the monitor it is being displayed on.
 Typically menus disappear on mobile devices and an absolute priority is that your visitors don’t have to scroll sideways when they’re navigating a page to find them.
-This might mean that the menu appears as a slide out or dropdown on mobile devices.
+This might mean that the menu appears as a slide-out or dropdown on mobile devices.
 Website buttons are another typical element that you don’t want visitors to miss.
-Mobile responsive themes will often align the buttons down the page rather then across it when viewed on mobile devices.
+Mobile responsive themes will often align the buttons down the page rather than across it when viewed on mobile devices.
 This allows great user engagement and ultimately better results for your business.

 Another thing to be mind full of are mouseovers.
 A mouseover or hover element is anything like a drop-down menu that is activated by hovering a mouse over the button.
 This makes a lot of sense on desktop computers and is great for easy and rapid navigation.
 On mobile devices though, it actually makes navigation impossible – because your phone doesn’t know when your finger is ‘hovering’ over a button.
 I hear the exception to this rule is to use Samsung devices with extra features but you can’t rely on all your customers having these.
 So avoid relying on hover menus and your site will run more smoothly on mobile.